benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 <br/>

 #### Enjoy the ride
 Along your journey you will develop your own style and taste.
 You'll develop the instincts to know when and how to break the rules.
-Your knowledge will become so ingrained that execution of such concepts becomes second nature.
-The journey is that of continual learning, working smarter not harder, and it is a journey you should enjoy.
+Your knowledge will become so ingrained that recognition and execution of such concepts becomes second nature.
+The journey is that of [continual learning]({% post_url 2014-06-25-code-incomplete %}), working smarter not harder, and it is a journey you should enjoy.
 Learn theory and technique, gain a deeper and fundamental knowledge and forget about every new language, framework or library that comes along.
-Get off the hamster wheel.
+Get off the hamster wheel!
 <br/>
 <br/>